Learning Unified Representation of 3D Gaussian Splatting: Experiments

-\textbf{Robustness to Noise.} To evaluate the submanifold field embedding's robustness to noise, we gradually add higher levels of gaussian noise to the embedding space of each representation and test their reconstruction quality and M-Dist.
-As shown in Fig. \ref{fig:emb_noise}, the embedding space of submanifold field model is more robust to random perturbation, this makes submanifold field embeddings a better learning target since it is less sensitive to potential systematic noise.
+\textbf{Robustness to Noise.} To evaluate the submanifold field embedding's robustness to noise, we gradually add higher levels of gaussian noise to the embedding space of the parametric model and the submanifold field model and test their reconstruction quality and M-Dist.
+To ensure fair comparison, we use noise level as a ratio to variance instead of absolute noise magnitude.
+As shown in Fig. \ref{fig:emb_noise}, the embedding space of submanifold field model is more robust to random perturbation, this makes submanifold field embeddings a better learning target since it is less sensitive to potential noise introduced by downstream regression.

-\textbf{Latent Space Clustering.} To further probe the semantic structure of the learned embedding spaces, we perform unsupervised graph clustering on both the raw Gaussian parameter space and the embedding outputs of each model.
-As visualized in Fig.~\ref{fig:cluster}, clusters formed in the submanifold field embedding space exhibit more detailed semantic separation against the reference images compared to those formed using normalized parameters or parametric embeddings.
-For example, SF-VAE's embedding clustering in the first line of Fig. \ref{fig:cluster} outlines clearer separation of foreground objects with the background.
-The clusters appear smoother, less noisy, and with clearer boundaries, showing an ability to distinguish between different entities.
-This indicates that the submanifold field embedding captures more dense semantics and discriminative features, validating its usefulness.

 \textbf{Latent Space Interpolation.} To evaluate the regularity of the latent space of the proposed representation, we randomly sample pairs of source and target Gaussian primitives $\mathcal{G}_s$ and $\mathcal{G}_t$ and linearly interpolate each pair for a fixed number of steps $n=7$.
-Compared with parametric space, the interpolation in submanifold field embedding space shows a smooth transition path, while interpolation in parametric space shows undesired jitter in rotation and scale, indicating space irregularities, see App. \ref{app:additonal}.
+Compared with parametric space, the interpolation in submanifold field embedding space shows a smooth transition path, while interpolation in parametric space shows undesired jitter in rotation and scale, indicating space irregularities, see App. \ref{app:extra_results}.
 This highlights the motivation to learn in the unified submanifold field embedding space.